 - Student discounts: Los Angeles is home to several major universities and colleges, such as UCLA, USC, Pepperdine University, Santa Monica College and more.
 Parents with students on their policy could save considerably between good student discounts and discounts for students living away at school.

 - Paperless discount: One of the easiest discounts to qualify for tends to be for opting for electronic documents and e-billing.
 Many insurers make managing your policy digitally an easy switch and may offer some savings for it.

 - Bundling discount: Whether you rent or own your home, bundling homeowners, renters or condo insurance with your auto coverage at the same insurance company can often lead to premium discounts on all of your policies.

 Bundling discounts tend to be the most impactful in terms of premium savings, especially when bundling home and auto.
 The added convenience of dealing with a single insurer instead of multiple carriers also helps make it a worthwhile discount.
 However, there are plenty of savings to consider, and most insurance companies offer multiple savings options.
 Consider speaking with your insurance professional to learn about all the discounts available to you.

 Frequently asked questions

-What is the cheapest car insurance in Los Angeles?
+What is the best car insurance company?